mattma/docs/javascript/koajs.md

 ## Thunk

-A "thunk" is a function that returns a callback as opposed to invoke it.
+A "thunk" is a function that take a single parameter callback then returns another callback that they are wrapping as opposed to invoke it.
 The callback has the same signature as your typical node callback function (i.e. error is the first argument).
 A “thunk” is basically a partially evaluated function with just the callback argument left over to be filled in.

+This creates a closure that allows the calling code to instantiate the function passing in its callback so that it can be told when the method is complete.

 Using Thunk write code in synchronous fashion that runs asynchronously